-Time's Up Movement targets R Kelly

-Labels, businesses and music venues promoting Kelly are to be targeted.
-He denies all the allegations.

-A statement urged women to dream "free from sexual assault, abuse and predatory behaviour".
+R Kelly hits back at Time's Up demands

+A statement given to Variety read: "We will vigorously resist this attempted public lynching of a black man."

+It added: "R Kelly supports the pro-women goals of the Time's Up movement."

-"We demand appropriate investigations and inquiries into the allegations of R. Kelly's abuse made by women of colour and their families for over two decades now," it reads.
+Time's Up wants "appropriate investigations... into the allegations of R Kelly's abuse made by women of colour."
+Kelly denies all allegations.

+The movement, led by the Women in Color (WOC) division of Time's Up, builds on the #MuteRKelly Care2 online petition, launched last July by Atlanta-based music executive Orinike Odeleye.
+It currently has around 65,000 supporters, with a goal of reaching 70,000.

+The campaign calls for anyone currently profiting from Kelly and his music to cut all ties with him.

-It cites the guilty verdict handed to Bill Cosby in his sexual assault retrial as a catalyst.
+The WOC group, which includes director Ava Duvernay and singer Janelle Monae, cites the guilty verdict handed to Bill Cosby in his sexual assault retrial as a catalyst.

-Kelly, who has sold over 60 million records worldwide, denies all accusations against him, including allegations last year that he is holding several young women in an "abusive cult".
+But the management statement from Kelly's team criticised the move: "Time's Up has neglected to speak with any of the women who welcome R Kelly's support, and it has rushed to judgment without the facts.

+"Soon it will become clear Mr Kelly is the target of a greedy, conscious and malicious conspiracy to demean him, his family and the women with whom he spends his time."

 In response, the singer's lawyer told the BBC that Kelly would work "diligently and forcibly to pursue his accusers and clear his name".